 While use of the drug for medical purposes is now allowed in the state, possession and use of marijuana is still considered illegal under federal law.
 Furthermore, Department of Transportation (DOT) rules state Marijuana is considered a Schedule I drug, which are illegal for a truck driver to consume at any time.
 DOT Officials add that any driver who tests positive for marijuana will not be able to have the results of their test reclassified based on their home state’s laws.

-The Boston Personal Injury Lawyers with Jason Stone Injury Lawyers support any measure that will not only reduce the number of Boston Truck Accidents, but will also work to keep motorists safe from harm.
+The MA personal injury lawyers with Jason Stone Injury Lawyers support any measure that will not only reduce the number of Boston truck accidents, but will also work to keep motorists safe from harm.
 That is why the firm hopes these new policies will be successful in their mission.